highlights of operations

 The Aparo Field and the third-party-owned Bonga SW Field share a common geologic structure and are planned to be developed jointly.
 The structure lies in 4,300 feet (1,311 m) of water, 70 miles (113 km) off the coast of the western Niger Delta region.
 The proposed development plan involves subsea wells tied back to an FPSO vessel.
 Spending is being paced until market conditions and reductions in project costs are sufficient to support the development of this project.

 Chevron operates and has a 55 percent interest in Oil Mining Lease 140.
-The block lies in roughly 8,000 feet (2,438 m) of water, 90 miles (145 km) off the coast of the western Niger Delta region, and includes the Nsiko discovery.
-A multiwell exploration program began in the fourth quarter of 2014 near the Nsiko discovery.
-Discoveries were made at two wells that were completed in 2015.
-A third exploration well was expected to be completed in March 2016, and exploration work is planned for 2016.
+The block lies in roughly 8,000 feet (2,438 m) of water, 90 miles (145 km) off the coast of the western Niger Delta region, and includes the Nsiko discoveries.
+We plan to continue evaluating development options for these discoveries.

-In the Usan area, a discovery was made in 2015.
-In 2016, we plan to evaluate development options for discoveries made in the previous two years.
+In the Usan area, a discovery was made in 2016 at the Owowo prospect.
+In 2017, we plan to evaluate development options for the multiple discoveries made in that area.

 Chevron is involved in natural gas projects in the western Niger Delta and Escravos areas, including the optimization of the Escravos Gas Plant (EGP), the Escravos Gas-to-Liquids (EGTL) facility and the Sonam Field Development Project.

 The Sonam Field Development is designed to use the EGP facilities to deliver 215 million cubic feet of natural gas per day to the domestic gas market and produce a total of 30,000 barrels of liquids per day.
-First production at the 40 percent-owned and operated project is expected in 2017.
+First production at the 40 percent-owned and operated project is expected in the second half of 2017.

 With a 36.7 percent interest, Chevron is the largest shareholder in the West African Gas Pipeline Company Limited, which owns and operates the 421-mile (678-km) West African Gas Pipeline.
 The pipeline supplies customers in Benin, Ghana and Togo with Nigerian natural gas for power generation and industrial applications.
 It has the capacity to transport approximately 170 million cubic feet of natural gas per day.